skelet8801/TwTown/README.md

 ## Download & Install & Use
 Please search for "TwTown" in the App Store to download.

-X requires login to access posts and comments.
+It requires login to access posts and comments.
 Please log in within the app.

 This app does not collect any data.